City of Angels

 Then we rambled on the Walk of Fame.
-In the morning the streets just started to fill up.
-Therefore, it was possible to take a picture with our favourite star without getting knocked over.
+In the morning, the streets just started to fill up.
+Therefore, it was possible to take a picture with our favorite star without getting knocked over.

 We tried to fit into Donald Duck’s footprints in front of the Chinese Theatre.
 Finally, we headed for the Hollywood Sign viewpoint on the second floor of the Babylon Courtyard.

 By that time the streets had filled up and a mosaic of Wookies, Darth Vaders, and Harry Potters tried to draw our attention, we were ready to relax and drove back to Venice.

 Good to know: There’s a convenient parking lot directly adjacent to the Dolby Theatre at Hollywood and Highland Parking.
 Parking is cheaper if you buy something at the Babylon Courtyard and get the ticket validated.